rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 - As confirmation that a task or process initiated by the user was completed successfully
 - providing contextual information on the page processes
 ### Don't Use When
-- Exposing additional product information that may vary based on user selection (see [Persistent Status Notifications](#persistent-status-notifications))
+- Exposing a status change to a product caused by user selection (see [Persistent Status Notifications](#persistent-status-notifications))
+- providing error or warnings on the status of items in the users cart (see [Persistent Status Notifications](#persistent-status-notifications))
+- Providing confirmation when updating and removing items that provides navigation or other actions (see [Persistent Status Notifications](#persistent-status-notifications))
+- Notifying users of a potential problem, outside of a form, that may require their attention (see [Persistent Status Notifications](#persistent-status-notifications))
 - The UI is presented as a dialog that requires a user action, on which the focus is set (see [modal](../../components/modal/))
 - The User makes a selection that does not change or add content to the page
 - The notification is an update to existing inline copy (see [Update and Loading Notifications](../update-and-loading-notifications/))